 Southwark Council are consulting on the potential introduction of a Late Night Levy throughout the Borough.
 The Levy would apply to premises licensed to sell alcohol between the hours of midnight and 06:00 the following day.
 There is a three month consultation period running from 25 February until midnight on 19 May 2019.
 If the Council decides to adopt the Levy, it will commence on 01 September 2019.

-Bankside businesses that sell alcohol after midnight may be charged up to £1,259 per year as part of new Southwark Council proposal to introduce a Late Night Levy.
-The Late Night Levy is a mechanism which enables licensing authorities to raise funds from late-opening alcohol suppliers towards policing the night time economy.
-It takes the form of a charge on businesses whose licensed operating hours continue beyond midnight.
+Bankside businesses that sell alcohol after midnight may be charged up to £1,259 per year as part of the proposal.
+The Late Night Levy is a mechanism which enables licensing authorities to raise funds from late-opening alcohol suppliers.
+The revenue raised would be used to reduce or prevent late night-alcohol related crime, disorder and nuisance, and improve public safety and street cleaning.

 Further information relating to the consultation can be found here.